 Magento Open Source is recommended if:

 If you’re launching your shop and don’t have the budget or revenue to validate the costs of Magento Commerce, start with Magento Open Source.
 This assumes that the additional functionality isn’t critical.
 Open source will need you to find your own Magento Hosting.

 Magento Commerce is recommended if:

-Alternatively, the functionality might be the consideration.
-Where BI, or B2B functionality or other of the functions are really needed.
+Alternatively, the functionality and services might be the consideration.
+Where BI, or B2B functionality or other of the functions or services are really needed.
 There is a price tag, so it isn’t a consideration if you don’t have the budget, but once your business gains momentum, you can switch to Magento Commerce.